charisgao/STAT-4830-Optimizing-Attention-Project/docs/development_log.md

 Our proof-of-life plan involved a scaled-down experiment on CIFAR-10 to validate the core pipeline.

-### Direction Change

-After meeting with Prof. Davis, we pivoted to focus on optimizing attention mechanisms in transformer models.
-New direction highlights:

-- Dynamic determination of important attention components
-- Exploration of attention approximation methods
-- Focus on making attention computation more efficient
-- Investigation of structured attention approaches (e.g., Longformer)
-- Working with pretrained transformers to benchmark approximation quality
+### 1/28 Meeting with Prof. Davis

+We presented our idea to Prof. Davis and he expressed concerns that a basic architecture might already work pretty well and there could be no further optimization steps.
+Also, there are no downstream objectives beyond predictive accuracy and working within hardware constraints.

+After further discussion, we pivoted to optimizing the attention mechanisms in transformer models.
+We will work with a pretrained transformer model and our goal will be to approximate it as well as possible (maintaining downstream performance) while making the attention mechanism cheaper to compute.
+We plan to start with having fixed attention masks and having the model dynamically optimize a linear combination weighting (which attention components are more important).
+Potential stretch goals involve the model learning the best attention patterns (without attention masks).